didactic-drunk/blake3.cr/README.md

 Blake3 using the official [BLAKE3 c](https://github.com/BLAKE3-team/BLAKE3/tree/master/c) implementation.

-WARNING: This is new software.
-Not much testing has been done but the API uses crystal's Digest API and is unlikely to change.
-If you're reading this past 2020-10 it's probably stable and this warning is old.

 ## Features
 - [x] Fast.  ~2x faster than [Sodium::Digest::Blake2b](https://github.com/didactic-drunk/sodium.cr#blake2b).
 - [x] Uses Crystal's Digest API.